hsarfraz/Oxford-Python-pt-1-2/README.md

 ```
 ## Week 5: Pandas for data science I

+Pandas
+* Pandas is a package that supplies data analysis tools in python
+* Dataframes provide convenient formatiing to visualise the data source.
+CSV files and NumPy arrays are used as a source for these dataframes (GroupBy)
+* It provides useful functions from summaries and descriptive statisitcs of data, in addition to SQL joins

+Pandas Series
+* A series can be converted to a Pandas Dataframe (often used for timeseries analysis which will be explored later)

 ## Week 6: Pandas for data science II

 ## Week 7: Matplotlib for Data visualisation